 Polio is one of the recommended immunizations on a list prepared by the US Centers for Disease Control and Prevention and by many health ministries around the world.

-Polio is caused by a virus and is still endemic in a handful of countries in Asia and Africa.
+Polio is caused by a virus and is still endemic in a few countries worldwide.

 In the late 1970s, survivors of polio reported two problems to Gini Laurie, founder of the journal Rehabilitation Gazette, an earlier name for Post-Polio Health International.
 Survivors of the large epidemics of the late ’40s and early ’50s were “tiring more easily.”
 Because they had been successfully rehabilitated 35 years earlier, they couldn’t find health professionals who remembered polio or understood its long-term consequences.